Did life on Earth begin earlier than we think? – DW – 08/01/2024

 The RNA world hypothesis proposes that long before the existence of DNA and proteins, life on Earth was based on a versatile molecule: RNA (ribonucleic acid).

-DNA (deoxyribonucleic acid) allows organisms to develop, survive and reproduce and.
-DNA sequences are converted into messages, or instructions, that enable the production of proteins — complex molecules that are responsible for almost everything that happens in our bodies — and keeps us alive.
+DNA (deoxyribonucleic acid) allows organisms to develop, survive and reproduce.
+DNA sequences are converted into messages, or instructions, that enable the production of proteins — complex molecules that are responsible for almost everything that happens in our bodies — and keep us alive.

 RNA, on the other hand, performs these two essential functions for life: It stores genetic information and acts as a catalyst for essential chemical reactions.